-- ◆ You can cancel the dialling process with the end call key [□]. - ◆ You are shown the duration of the call while the call is in progress. - ◆ Dialling using the directories or the handset's call and redial lists saves you retyping numbers. - ◆ If you have multiple handsets registered to the base, you can make internal calls free of charge (page 115).
+- You are shown the duration of the call while the call is in progress. - Dialling using the directories or the handset's call and redial lists saves you retyping numbers. - If you have multiple handsets registered to the base, you can make internal calls free of charge (page 115).